mapperr/trl/README.md

         with list_shortcut you can show cards of a single list

     trl l n <list_name> [<after_list_shortcut>]
-        create a new list on the board; position after the specified list
+        create a new list on the board; position after the specified list, if given, otherwise at the beginning of the board

     trl ll
         shows only the board's lists